 Three Major Ways of Improving Customer Service in the Logistics Industry

 Speed, cost, and safe cargo delivery are the most critical issues of concern to customers in the logistics industry.
 Despite these pressing needs, logistics agents are hardly able to meet customers’ expectations.
-In other words, the ability to deliver cargo faster, safer, within a pre-determined cost limit, translates to excellent service.
+In other words, the ability to deliver cargo faster, safer, and within a pre-determined cost limit translates to excellent service.
 Excellent service can only be achieved when customer needs are consistently met and occasionally exceeded.

 “Commitment to excellent service delivery is the most important service differentiator in logistics.”
 (Kanayo Nnamani).

-Honest Communication: Honest communication helps to build mutual trust between service providers and customers.
+Honest communication helps to build mutual trust between service providers and customers.
 From the first phone call, email, or face-to-face conversation on customer needs, honest answers must be provided.
 While customers understand that challenges could occur, they should be promptly informed about existing and all potential challenges, as well as the cost implications, if there are any.
 Response time to customer requests/queries is another key consideration for logistics service providers.

 A survey conducted by FrontApp.com on logistics service providers shows that over 60% of logistics service providers respond to customer requests within 1 hour.
 Again, the timeline for customer communication should be defined with the shortest timeframe of 30 minutes to 1 hour or 2 hours maximum.
-Importantly, one of the several ways of building trust is the willingness to keep the customer informed of all requirements, the true situation of things at every point – including challenges or potential challenges, the cost implication of those challenges (if any) to avoid unpleasant surprises.
+Importantly, one of the several ways of building trust is the willingness to keep the customer informed of all requirements, the true situation of things at every point – including challenges or potential challenges, and the cost implication of those challenges (if any) to avoid unpleasant surprises.

-Maintain a Single TouchPoint with Customers: Studies have shown that having multiple touchpoints or having to relate with more than one contact person from the providers’ end can put customers off.
-Since majority of customers feel more comfortable with a single contact person, it is important to ensure you have specific individuals delegated to manage individual customers.
+Studies have shown that having multiple touchpoints or having to relate with more than one contact person from the providers’ end can put customers off.
+Since the majority of customers feel more comfortable with a single contact person, it is important to ensure you have specific individuals delegated to manage individual customers.
 This important step helps to gain customer confidence.
 However, this does not mean the absence of teamwork.
 While the entire team works towards customer satisfaction, a dedicated contact point for customers helps the team to stay professional.

-Structure your feedback system to obtain daily, weekly, monthly quarterly feedback either through a Customer Relationship Management (CRM) technological platforms/database, online, or other conventional media.
-The key objective must be understanding and analyzing customer behaviours, antecedents, consistency, pattern of request, key requirements, and so on to improve their overall experience.
+Structure your feedback system to obtain daily, weekly, and monthly quarterly feedback either through a Customer Relationship Management (CRM) technological platform/database, online or through other conventional media.
+The key objective must be understanding and analyzing customer behaviours, antecedents, consistency, the pattern of request, key requirements, and so on to improve their overall experience.